-PROMACTA must not be taken within 4 hours of any medications or products containing polyvalent cations such as antacids, dairy products, and mineral supplements to avoid significant reduction in PROMACTA absorption due to chelation [see DOSAGE AND ADMINISTRATION].
+Take PROMACTA at least 2 hours before or 4 hours after any medications or products containing polyvalent cations such as antacids, dairy products, and mineral supplements to avoid significant reduction in absorption of PROMACTA due to chelation [see DOSAGE AND ADMINISTRATION, CLINICAL PHARMACOLOGY].

-Co-administration of PROMACTA with the OATP1B1 and BCRP substrate, rosuvastatin, to healthy adult subjects increased plasma rosuvastatin AUC0-∞, by 55% and Cmax by 103% [see CLINICAL PHARMACOLOGY].
+Coadministration of PROMACTA with the OATP1B1 and breast cancer resistance protein (BCRP) substrate, rosuvastatin, to healthy adult subjects increased plasma rosuvastatin AUC 0-INF by 55% and Cmax by 103% [see CLINICAL PHARMACOLOGY].

-In a drug interaction study, co-administration of PROMACTA with lopinavir/ritonavir (LPV/RTV) decreased plasma eltrombopag exposure by 17% [see CLINICAL PHARMACOLOGY].
-No dose adjustment is recommended when PROMACTA is co-administered with LPV/RTV.
+In a drug interaction trial, coadministration of PROMACTA with lopinavir/ritonavir (LPV/RTV) decreased plasma eltrombopag exposure by 17% [see CLINICAL PHARMACOLOGY].
+No dose adjustment is recommended when PROMACTA is coadministered with LPV/RTV.
 Drug interactions with other HIV protease inhibitors have not been evaluated.

-Co-administration of peginterferon alfa 2a (PEGASYS®) or 2b (PEGINTRON®) did not affect eltrombopag exposure in 2 randomized, double-blind, placebo-controlled trials with adult patients with chronic hepatitis C.
+Coadministration of peginterferon alfa-2a (PEGASYS®) or -2b (PEGINTRON®) did not affect eltrombopag exposure in two randomized, double-blind, placebo-controlled trials with adult patients with chronic hepatitis C [see CLINICAL PHARMACOLOGY].

 Additional Promacta Information